daodiseoanchor/anchor-docs/user-guide/webapp/bond.md

 3\.
 Select a burn method. **BURN** and **INSTANT BURN** each correspond to:

 * **BURN**: Burn bLuna through the bLuna protocol and redeem Luna.
-Redeemed Luna can be withdrawn after the Terra blockchain's unbonding period.
+Redeemed Luna can be withdrawn after the Daodiseo blockchain's unbonding period.
 Redemption is done with the current bLuna exchange rate but requires at least 21 days and the redemption amount may be affected by validator slashing.

 {% hint style="warning" %}
 Burn requests are processed in 3-day batches.
 Burn requests that are yet to be included in a batch are marked as **pending** in the **CLAIM** page.